 How much does the program cost?

 The comprehensive program (including intensive and interactive training, action learning, individual coaching, peer learning, practical work assignments, keynote speakers) is $5,500 (Plus HST).
 This amount can be paid as a lump sum on entry or in two payments (on acceptance and before the fourth training session).

 Can I sign up for one or more workshops only?

-No. The program is comprehensive and will be delivered either in-person or in an online, modular format to a cohort of students.
+No. The program is comprehensive and will be delivered either in-person or in an online, modular format to the cohort of students.